 The Eye as Antenna

-Photoreceptors as the substrate’s electromagnetic-channel sensor, from disc stack to centre-surround readout
+Photoreceptors as the substrate’s electromagnetic-channel sensor, from disc stack to center-surround readout

 The vertebrate eye is a refracting chamber that focuses light onto a sheet of neural tissue \sim 200\;\mum thick.
 The sheet — the retina — is built from \sim 120 million rod photoreceptors, \sim 6 million cone photoreceptors, an interneuronal layer of horizontal, bipolar, and amacrine cells, and an output layer of \sim 1 million ganglion cells whose axons bundle into the optic nerve.
 The chamber’s optics (cornea, lens, vitreous) and the eye’s gross anatomy were drawn with extraordinary care by Leonardo in his Codex D, where he dissected eyes after boiling them in egg-white to fix the tissue, and where he was the first to clearly state that the image on the retina is inverted.
-Five centuries later the chamber is well understood; the surface it focuses light onto is the substrate-physics question the cilia-flagella chapter opened and that this chapter takes up.
+Five centuries later the chamber is well understood; the surface it focuses light onto is the substrate-physics question continued from the cilia-flagella chapter.

-The framework’s claim is direct.
-The photoreceptor outer segment is the cilium-as-substrate-antenna reading specialised for the electromagnetic channel, at the chemistry-side rung where the substrate’s photon-modon architecture meets a counter-rotating wrap fitted to absorb it.
-The connecting cilium that joins the inner and outer segments is a textbook modified [9+0] primary cilium; the stacked-disc outer segment is the cilium’s substrate-current surface-area amplifier, parallel to mitochondrial cristae and Golgi cisternae; the phototransduction cascade is the canonical loop’s substrate-current-amplification arm run from an electromagnetic input rather than a chemical one; the three cone opsins are the substrate’s three-fold preference iterated at the wavelength-discrimination rung; the retinal layers are the canonical loop’s forward computational arm assembled as a stacked-coherence cascade; and the centre-surround receptive field that emerges at the ganglion output is the substrate-coherence-cell readout at the multi-cell scale.
-Six structural identifications, each with a chemistry-side reading already established by retinal biology, sharing the architecture established across the cellular walk.
+There are seven structural identifications, using retinal biology to apply the substrate to the architecture of the eye. * The photoreceptor outer segment is like the cilium, an antenna for the substrate, here specialised for the electromagnetic channel.
+It is the chemistry-side rung where the substrate’s photon-modon is aborbed by a counter-rotating wrap. * The connecting cilium that joins the inner and outer segments is a modified [9+0] primary cilium. * The stacked-disc outer segment is the cilium’s substrate-current surface-area amplifier, parallel to mitochondrial cristae and Golgi cisternae. * The phototransduction cascade is the canonical loop’s substrate-current-amplification arm run from an electromagnetic input rather than a chemical one. * The three cone opsins are the substrate’s three-fold preference iterated at the wavelength-discrimination rung.
+The cone mosaic that arranges those opsins across the retina is the substrate ladder’s anti-lock pole laid down in a plane — disordered hyperuniform blue noise. * The retinal layers are the canonical loop’s forward computational arm assembled as a stacked-coherence cascade. * The center-surround receptive field that emerges at the ganglion output is the substrate-coherence-cell readout at the multi-cell scale.

 The Outer Segment as Modified [9+0] Primary Cilium